Tutbury Castle 2015

 The Highlander, was inspired by The Outland series of Books by Diana Galbaldon, i’ve been a fan from the start waiting for each new book with bated breath.
 I’m a big fan, of the series too, as it has a real essence of the books.
 This was a opportunity to create an image that reminded me of the books.

 He was very clean and realised he’s have be muddy and dirty, this took ages to get right.
-The background was taken in Scotland and seemed perfect for the job.
+The background was taken in Scotland and seemed perfect for the job, the layers in this one was a little higher than normal 36 layers in total.
 The print did well, and received awards and acceptance in Club Competitions representing Chorley PS and in National & International Salons.
 One of the few I processed from that day.